ocbe-uio/BayesMallows/work-docs/pairwise_comparisons_implementation.md

 -   `constrained_items`: a numeric vector of the unique items that are constrained for the assessor.
 -   `items_above`: a list of length `n_items`.
 Each element is a numeric vector of items that are ranked above the given item.
 -   `items_below`: a list of length `n_items`.
-Each element is a numeric vector of items tht are ranked below the given item.
+Each element is a numeric vector of items that are ranked below the given item.

 Let us go through these list elements one by one.